Healthcare Assistant Visa Sponsorship Jobs in Wisconsin

 Which visa types are most common for healthcare assistant roles in Wisconsin?

-The H-1B is the most commonly sponsored visa for healthcare assistants whose roles qualify as specialty occupations, generally requiring a relevant bachelor's degree.
+The H-1B visa is the most commonly sponsored visa for healthcare assistants whose roles qualify as specialty occupations, generally requiring a relevant bachelor's degree.
 The EB-3 immigrant visa is also widely used in healthcare support, particularly for roles that fall under unskilled or semi-skilled worker classifications.
 Some facilities also sponsor TN visas for eligible Canadian and Mexican nationals in qualifying clinical support roles.

 Which cities in Wisconsin have the most healthcare assistant sponsorship jobs?